GoogleCloudPlatform/mongodb-cloud-manager/README.md

 Create the deployment using the Deployment Manager configuration template:

     $ gcloud deployment-manager deployments create mongodb-cloud-manager \
-      --config mongodb-cloud-manager.jinja \
+      --template mongodb-cloud-manager.jinja \
-      --properties mmsGroupId=MMSGROUPID,mmsApiKey=MMSAPIKEY
+      --properties mmsGroupId:MMSGROUPID,mmsApiKey:MMSAPIKEY

 Optionally, to override the default values for `machineType` or `zone` use the following:

     $ gcloud deployment-manager deployments create mongodb-cloud-manager \
-      --config mongodb-cloud-manager.jinja \
+      --template mongodb-cloud-manager.jinja \
-      --properties machineType=n1-highmem-8,zone=us-central1-d,mmsGroupId=MMSGROUPID,mmsApiKey=MMSAPIKEY
+      --properties machineType:n1-highmem-8,zone:us-central1-d,mmsGroupId:MMSGROUPID,mmsApiKey:MMSAPIKEY

 The Deployment Manager configuration creates three 500GB Persistent SSDs and attaches them to three Compute Engine instances.
 Each instance then runs a startup script that configures and attaches storage, and installs the MongoDB Cloud Manager automation agent.

 ## Deploy MongoDB using Cloud Manager

 Once the instances have completed the setup process, they should be visible via `Cloud Manager > Deployment > Servers` in a few minutes.
-To deploy MongoDB, refer to the instructions for [Deploying a Replica Set](https://docs.cloud.mongodb.com/tutorial/deploy-replica-set/).
+To deploy MongoDB, refer to the instructions for [Deploying a Replica Set](https://docs.cloudmanager.mongodb.com/tutorial/deploy-replica-set/).

 ## Clean Up

 First, unmanage the deployment via Cloud Manager.
-Refer to the documentation on [Removing a Process from Management](https://docs.cloud.mongodb.com/tutorial/unmanage-deployment/) for more information.
+Refer to the documentation on [Removing a Process from Management](https://docs.cloudmanager.mongodb.com/tutorial/unmanage-deployment/) for more information.

 Next, delete the deployment from Google Cloud Platform.